Hai Van Pass on a Motorcycle: The Full Guide

 Climate-wise though, it is the Hai Van Pass, a 20-kilometer-long mountain pass just 30 minutes north of Da Nang.
 Would you believe that in winter months north of it is wet and cold while the southern side remains warm and pleasant?

-The impressive scenery along the way with views of the coastline, Da Nang Bay, and lush green mountains make the Hai Van Pass worth a visit.
+The impressive scenery along the way with views of the coastline, Da Nang Bay, and lush green mountains make the Hai Van Pass awesome.

 Views from the Hai Van Pass